-BJA may, in certain cases, provide additional funding in future years to awards made under this solicitation through continuation awards.
-In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports) and the progress of the work funded under the award.
+BJA may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
+In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriated funds, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.

+Specific award amounts and performance periods are identified below.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.